renzoar/rdf2pg/README.md

 # rdf2pg
-A java app to transform RDF databases into Property Graph databases
+A java application to transform RDF databases into Property Graph databases.

 Usage: